NREL-Sienna/PowerSystems.jl/docs/src/tutorials/get_component_data.md

 get_components(ThermalStandard, sys) |> collect
 ```
 Here we can see all 76 thermal generators.
-Similarly, if we were intersted in seeing all of the buses in the system.
+Similarly, if we were intersted in seeing all of the buses in the system we can call those as well using the `get_componets` function.
 ```@repl system
 get_components(ACBus, sys) |> collect
 ```
 Here we can see all 73 buses.

-We can also access data that are abstract types.
-Let's see how we would access the type `Branch`.
+We can also access data that are abstract types in the same way.
+Let's access all of the components under the abstract type `Branch`.
 ```@repl system
 get_components(Branch, sys) |> collect
 ```
-The same way we would access `ThermalStandard` or `Line`, we can access `Branch`.

-It is also possible to execute and define types stored in the system using the [`get_components`](@ref) function.
+It is also possible to execute and define types stored in the system using `get_components` function.
 In this case, we are collecting all of the renewable generators in the system and defining them as `Renewable_gens`
 ```@repl system
 Renewable_gens = get_components(RenewableDispatch, sys)
 ```